Best Project Management Tools for Educators and Teachers 2026

 - Fastest onboarding of any tool on this list — seriously, 20 minutes and you're running

-- Free plan actually works, not crippled
+- Free plan is genuinely usable, not crippled

 - Great for visual thinkers